Ian Harper

 Ian Ross Harper is an Australian economist, economics professor and former dean of the Melbourne Business School.

 Harper has a Bachelor of Economics with honours from the University of Queensland and a Master of Economics and Doctor of Philosophy from the Australian National University.
 Before becoming the dean, he was Professor emeritus at the Melbourne Business School, a graduate school of the University of Melbourne.

 Career

 Harper began his career working at the Reserve bank, after completion of his PhD.
 He was the inaugural chairman of the Australian Fair Pay Commission before that body was abolished in 2009.
 He then joined Deloitte's Melbourne office as a partner, and then senior adviser.
 He headed the Federal Government's Competition Review, releasing the final report ("the Competition Policy Review" or "Harper Review") of 56 recommendations on 31 March 2015.
 He was appointed to the board of the Reserve Bank in 2016 before returning to academia as the Dean of the Melbourne Business School, in 2018.
 He retired from the Melbourne Business School in December 2023.

 Published works

-Harper has published numerous articles, and recently wrote Economics for life (ISBN 0908284950) which won the 2011 SPCK Australian Christian Book of the Year Award.
+Harper has published numerous articles, and wrote Economics for life (ISBN 0908284950) which won the 2011 SPCK Australian Christian Book of the Year Award.